 - Write or recite affirmations

 Give yourself time.
-Give yourself respect.
-Give yourself the tools you need to achieve your own goals while caring for your loved ones.
+Offer yourself respect.
+Make sure you have the tools you need to achieve your own goals while caring for your loved ones.
 Give yourself permission to be more than you are today.
 Give yourself the time and space to work on your mental health and your well being.

 That’s it for me.
 In my experience a little self care goes a long way, so I’d love to hear from you.
 How do practice self-care in your busy life?
 Comment below to share you favorite tips.